-Scott Nolte (Producting Artistic Director)
+Scott Nolte (Producing Artistic Director)

 Scott Nolte is a co-founder and the Producing Artistic Director of Taproot Theatre Company.
 Over the course of 30 years, he has directed such plays as An Inspector Calls, The God Committee, Smoke on the Mountain and An Enemy of the People, as well as Joyful Noise, Moreau, and Godspell.
 As an actor he’s been seen on stage in Harvey, The Foreigner, Talley’s Folly, Cotton Patch Gospel and Lost in Yonkers.
 He has also directed many shows for TTC’s Road Company.
 In November 2006 he directed The Trial of Ebenezer Scrooge for Tacoma Actors Guild, and more recently the acclaimed The God Committee, Doubt: a parable and Over the River and Through the Woods for TTC.
 Other accomplishments include a Backstage West Garland Nomination for “Best Director” for his production of Terra Nova, serving as president of Theatre Puget Sound, and membership in the Society of Stage Directors and Choreographers.
-As a co-founder of this 38-year-old theatre, Scott has served as a judge and panelist for two social venture conferences and has advised other theatres on artistic and organizational issues.
+As a co-founder of this 40-year-old theatre, Scott has served as a judge and panelist for two social venture conferences and has advised other theatres on artistic and organizational issues.
 Most recently Scott was profiled in the Canadian journal COMMENT.
 Scott is happily married to Pam (a TTC co-founder) and proud father of Peter and Lisa.
-Scott’s blog can be found at http://scottnolte.wordpress.com/.

 Karen Lund (Associate Artistic Director)